SteinPanyu/SteinPanyu.github.io/index.md

 title: "About Myself"
 ---

 I am currently a doctoral student in [Graduate School of Data Science](https://ie.kaist.ac.kr/) at KAIST in Korea, supervised by [Prof. Uichin Lee](http://ic.kaist.ac.kr/wiki/wiki.cgi?UichinLee) in Kaist ICLab.
-My current research interest is **machine learning for mobile affective computing**.
+I have finished the master degree in the same lab.
 My bachelor degree is from [Beijing Institute of Technology](https://english.bit.edu.cn/).

+I am currently interested in **machine learning for mobile affective computing**.

 Feel free to drop me an email (panyu@kse.kaist.ac.kr) if you have any question!

 # Projects

-Mobile Emotion Detection 2022/8-now
+Mobile Emotion Detection

-Causal Analysis in Mobile Sensor Data 2020/9-2022/7
+Causal Analysis in Mobile Sensor Data

 # Publications